imodoiepale/E-Cyber-Automation-of-Immigration-Applications--Web-3--Spill-Over-Hackathon-ICP/README.md

-# E-Cyber - E-Migation (Immigration Automation dApp)
+# E-Cyber - E-Migration (Immigration Automation dApp)

 Welcome to the Immigration dApp, a decentralized solution designed to simplify the immigration process using cutting-edge technology.
 Our dedicated team of developers, comprising James, David, and John, has crafted this application to automate and streamline form-filling procedures associated with immigration services.
 We aim to provide a user-friendly, efficient, and secure experience for all.